Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 • chin and neck

 Liposuction may be performed alone or in combination with other body contouring procedures, depending on the patient’s goals.
+Learn more on how liposuction is performed.

-Liposuction is one of the most commonly performed cosmetic surgical procedures worldwide.
+Liposuction Houston is one of the most commonly performed cosmetic surgical procedures worldwide.
 According to data from the American Society of Plastic Surgeons, more than 347,000 liposuction procedures are performed annually in the United States, making it the most popular cosmetic surgery procedure.
 Globally, more than 2.2 million liposuction procedures are performed each year, reflecting the continued demand for body contouring procedures that improve shape and proportions.

 Millions of procedures are performed worldwide